trueos/trueos-docs/trueos-handbook/luminaplugins.rst

    : Panel Settings

-As you can see, :guilabel:`Panel 1` is configured to the top center of :guilabel:`Monitor 1` (plugged into DVI-I-0).
+:guilabel:`Panel 1` is configured to the top center of :guilabel:`Monitor 1` (plugged into DVI-I-0).
 To add or adjust plugins for this panel, click the :guilabel:`green puzzle piece` to open the menu seen in :numref:`Figure %s <luminapanelpluginmenu2>`.